HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **parameter** A variable whitin a function declaration.
 Indicates what type of data to be used as an argument when the function is called.
 **parameter list** Specifies the number of arguments, and corresponding type, to be used when calling a given function.
 **pointer** An object that holds an address or 0.
+**pointer to const** A pointer that can be used to point at a const object.
 R
 -
 **return type** The type of the value returned by a function, specified in the definition of the function.